A Stealth Marketer Reviews The Fall Guy (2024)

 Five Things You Couldn’t Possibly Know About Friday the 13th (1980)

-Reviewed by Henry Bernice for TheHumbleHeckler.com.
+Written by Henry Bernice for TheHumbleHeckler.com.

 (Editor’s note: Film critic/historian Henry Bernice has been struck by lightning seven times.
 Keep this in mind when reading the following article.)

 Friday the 13th is one of the more polarizing horror films of the ’80s.
 Legions of horror fans see something in the film that legions of film critics simply do not.
-But, love it hate it, the film has made an indelible impact on the industry, one that continues to this day.
+But, love it or hate it, the film has made an indelible impact on the industry, one that continues to this day.
 More than four decades after that first fateful trip to Camp Crystal Lake, generations of Friday fans continue to spend their hard-earned dollars and their precious time pouring over the minutia of the film’s most trivial tidbits, wearing their knowledge of the film(s) on their sleeves like a merit badge from Camp No-Be-Bo-Sco.
 And yet I have come up with five juicy little factoids that even the most ardent Friday fan couldn’t possibly know.
 So … here we go.

 (1) Most Friday enthusiasts know that the film was originally titled A Long Night at Camp Blood.
 But only a privileged few have heard the actual working title: Friday July 13th, Around Seven O’clock P.M.
 Can you imagine such an awful title being seriously considered?
 But that’s nothing compared to the title proposed by Paramount Pictures bigshot producer Colin Bretherton, who wanted the film called: Camp Necky Stabby in honor of the film’s most notorious murder (you know, the scene where Kevin Bacon gets it right through the neck).
 Other prominent title suggestions include: The Horny Teen Massacre, Kind of Halloween, but not really, and Friday in New Jersey.